sushil1024/Attendance-Report-and-Analytics/README.md

 # Attendance-Report-and-Analytics

 The basic approach of the project will be to read and write the student data from and to a csv file made along side the project.
-Make sure to have python 3.X installed on your machine before proceeding.

 # Installation